TGNYC/robust-kg-completion/README.md

-# Robust Knowledge Graph Completion with Stacked Convolutions and a Student Re-Ranking Network
+# Robust Knowledge Graph Completion with Stacked Convolutions and a Student Re-Ranking Network [Augmented] \
+Tejas Gupta, Ioana Marinescu, Levi Blinder

-This repository contains the implementation for our paper ([link](https://arxiv.org/abs/2106.06555)):
+This repository contains the implementation and modificications for the paper ([link](https://arxiv.org/abs/2106.06555)):

 **Robust Knowledge Graph Completion with Stacked Convolutions and a Student Re-Ranking Network** \
 Justin Lovelace, Denis Newman-Griffis, Shikhar Vashishth, Jill Fain Lehman, and Carolyn Penstein Rosé \
 Annual Meeting of the Association for Computational Linguistics and the International Joint Conference on Natural Language Processing
 (**ACL-IJCNLP**) 2021

+**Modifications** \
+- To improve textual entity generation, we modified the existing transfoer to use [Phrase-BERT](https://aclanthology.org/2021.emnlp-main.846)
+- To use recent developments in ranking models for information retrieval, we implemented additional pointwise, pairwise, and listwise loss functions.

+See paper in repository for more details and results.

 ## Dependencies